Whale Tales 2022

 80 Pēpi (medium Tail sculptures) created by children and young people as part of the Learning Programme joined the trail in mid March.

-Whale Tales not only raised much-needed awareness around New Zealand’s forgotten whale – the Bryde’s whale, but after the trail each sculpture will be auctioned to help restore their home in the Hauraki Gulf.
+Whale Tales not only raised much-needed awareness around New Zealand’s forgotten whale – the Bryde’s whale, but also raised over $650,000 for WWF and their work to restore their home in the Hauraki Gulf.

 The Gulf is an area of huge significance for Bryde’s whales, acting as a nursery where they give birth and raise their calves but the many pressures on the Gulf, from plastic pollution to overfishing, out-of-balance ecosystems and more is threatening their survival.